ibexa/documentation-user/docs/publishing.md

     The review feature Flex Workflow in eZ Enterprise operates on drafts of Content items.

+    !!! note

+        Flex Workflow is available only when there is no [editorial workflow](editorial-workflow) for this Content Type.

     When working on a Content item draft, do not publish it, but instead click **Send for review** in the menu and select a user.
     This user will be notified of your request and will be able to view your draft.